-When a producer’s ego gets in the way, or they assert their vision over the director’s, you get a crappy film that is neither a product of their vision or the director’s.
+When a producer’s ego gets in the way, or they assert their vision over the director’s, you get a crappy film that is neither a product of their vision or the director’s vision.

 When I’ve been hired to direct films that I didn’t produce, I always negotiated shared creative control.

-That means that both me and my boss (the producer!) must approve the final shooting script, the cast, and the final edit of the film.
+When I’ve been hired to direct, I’ve made sure to share creative control with my boss (the producer!)
+This means that we both must approve the final shooting script, the cast, and the final cut of the film.

 So how do you pull off being both producer and director and what are the pitfalls?